 |By Kalil Oldham|

 I agree with Kevin - it's great to have a sustained crack climb in CT that requires good technique.
 That said, I got worked.
 It's got few rests.

 Having done the 1st ascent of this route, with Sam Streibert, I went back last year to repeat it, but it was soaking wet.
 We didn't have cams BITD, and it must be easier with modern gear and sticky rubber.

 I plan to get back on this soon

 |By Morgan Patterson|

 Thanks for posting Stephen!
 Have someone take some photos of your ascent if you can - it would be great see them on the site!!

 From: West Hartford, Connecticut

 Nov 26, 2013

 On 11/25/13 the large chockstone at the begininng of the offwidth section came loose.
 The difficulty has increased marginally but dont expect to have the huge jug to place your first piece.
 Extra care should be taken in the rotten rock section.
-The large smearing left-foothold also in that section is questionable as well.
+A large smearing left-foothold is questionable in that section as well.